Planning a Midwest Thanksgiving vacation? This is the guide for you!

 Visually, you’ll be struck by the mix of blight and urban decay alongside shiny and new buildings and homes.

 Thanksgiving is an off-peak time to visit Detroit, so flights and accommodations are often more affordable.
-Stay in the stylish and modern Sonder Gabriel Richard, which is conveniently located near top attractions.
+Stay in the stylish and modern Sonder Gabriel Richard, which is conveniently located near the top attractions.

 Unless you’re staying very central and not traveling around much, a car is essential.
 After all, Detroit is The Mobile City!